 #10.
 Use disinfectant wipes.
 They are always handy when traveling on the plane, in the car or even after a messy meal.
 We use them to wipe off all the surfaces that we might touch during our transatlantic flight to keep those yucky airline germs at bay (be sure to get the unscented ones in case anyone near is allergic).

-Universal Travel Advice
+Universal Travel Tips

 #11.
 Photograph your luggage.
 If you ever lose your luggage on a flight, you’ll be asked several questions about its size, shape and make.
 If you’ve got a picture, it will make the process so much easier!